1. Allows sufficient preparation time

 Filing your self-assessment sooner will give you more notice on the tax that will be due, so you can make plans to ease your cash flow by making provisions over the next few months.

 There are a wide range of reliefs and/or exemptions available, but if you leave your self-assessment to the last minute it doesn’t give you time to review these, and/or discuss their suitability with your tax advisor.
-You can see some of these tax planning opportunities in our latest Tax Tips Guide.
+You can find a full wide range of such tax planning ideas in our latest Tax Tips Guide here.

 4. Speeds up tax refunds (but not tax bills)